Tech-at-DU/BotShop-iOS/P06-Displaying-Cell-Data/content.md

 slug: displaying-items-in-past-orders
 ---

-Right now our app has two `tableView`s in a navigation stack that displays the various dates of orders that have been made in the past.
+Right now our app has two tableViews in a navigation stack that displays the various dates of orders that have been made in the past.
 What we would like is to be able to click on a date, then see a list of all the items that were bought on that date.

 # Adding Items to the Order
 First thing's first, we need to associate the `Item` and `Order` models; let's open the `Order.swift` file.